 A Myoelectric upper extremity prosthetic device is powered by a battery system and is controlled by EMG signals generated during muscle contractions.
 The advantages of a myoelectric prosthesis is that there is an unlimited functional envelope; it offers functional cosmetic restoration; it can increase a person’s grip force to 20-32 lbs; and the harness system is reduced or eliminated, which offers comfort and increased range of motion.

-A Passive Functional or Cosmetic upper extremity prosthetic device is similar in appearance to the non-affected arm or hand and replaces what was lost.
+A passive functional or cosmetic upper extremity prosthetic device is similar in appearance to the non-affected arm or hand and replaces what was lost.
 It provides simple aid in balancing and carrying.
-The advantages of this type of prosthesis is that they can be cosmetically appealing; lightweight; simple to use; there is little maintenance; they are great for partial hands and provides opposition.
+The advantages of this type of prosthesis is that they can be cosmetically appealing; lightweight; simple to use; there is little maintenance; they are great for partial hands and provide opposition.

 Depending upon the cause of the amputation there are different levels of lower extremity amputations, listed below:

 The Trans metatarsal amputation is more complex than a simple toe amputation.
 This type of amputation can sometimes cause one to lose all five toes.
 However, in most cases a simple shoe filler can help relieve any problems with gait.